Jamie956/angular/README.md

 The ngOnInit is a lifecycle hook.
 Angular calls ngOnInit shortly after creating a component.
 It's a good place to put initialization logic.

+[(ngModel)] is Angular's two-way data binding syntax.

+Angular needs to know how the pieces of your application fit together and what other files and libraries the app requires.
+This information is called metadata

+The *ngFor is Angular's repeater directive.
+It repeats the host element for each element in a list.